corrode/tarnish/README.md

 This library provides **crash isolation**: the fragile code runs in a separate process.
 If it crashes, the parent process survives and can restart the worker.

-> [!WARNING]
-> This library provides **crash isolation**, not **security isolation**.
-It protects
-> your parent process from crashes (segfaults, panics, aborts), but does NOT sandbox
-> malicious code.
-Worker processes have full access to the filesystem, network, and
-> other system resources.
-Do not use this to run untrusted code.

 This library was born out of necessity to wrap a brittle FFI binding that would occasionally segfault.
 That specific use case works well.
 I haven't extensively tested it beyond that, so proceed with appropriate caution for your use case.